 ICCPL, India's leading Public Relations agency wins the coveted WASME Excellency Award 2019

-New Delhi [India] Dec 18 (ANI/NewsVoir): World Association For Small And Medium Enterprises (WASME) recently organised its 23rd International Conference on SMES (ICSME) where the association awarded SMES who have achieved great feats in their respective sectors.
+New Delhi [India] Dec 19 (ANI/NewsVoir): World Association For Small And Medium Enterprises (WASME) recently organised its 23rd International Conference on SMEs (ICSME) where the association awarded SMEs who have achieved great feats in their respective sectors.